amwhalen/archive-my-tweets/README.md

 * **Why is my cron.php page blank when I access it?** Your server may need cURL support in PHP.
 See the [PHP Docs for installing cURL](http://www.php.net/manual/en/curl.setup.php).

 * **Why don't my older tweets show up?** Twitter limits API calls to return only the most recent 3200 tweets from any user's timeline.
-See the [Twitter API Documentation](https://dev.twitter.com/docs/api/1.1/get/statuses/user_timeline).
+See the Importing Your Official Twitter Archive section for a solution.

 License
 -------